Released: 14th June 1999

 Chart run: 5-10-12-15-22-31-42-50-62-64

 The path (or in this case, cobbles) from soap star to pop star is one well-trodden.
-But when Gail Platt’s eldest son chose to jump from Coronation Street to become a fully-fledged chart sensation, few could have predicted that it would result in a seminal moment for ‘90s pop music…
+But when Gail Platt’s eldest son chose to jump from Coronation Street to become a fully-fledged chart sensation, few could have predicted it would result in a seminal moment for ‘90s pop music…

 Before the release of this behemoth, Adam Rickitt had gained a fervent fanbase thanks to his portrayal of Nick Tilsley in Coronation Street.
 Soaps in themselves were reasonably prominent in the heartthrob stakes.
 But it tended to be the more teen-orientated shows like Home & Away and Neighbours that garnered the most attention.
 Coronation Street wasn’t really on the radar in the teen totty stakes, so in the late ’90s, the producers decided they wanted in on that lucrative market.
 Without any scruples, they packed the original Nick Tilsley off to Canada in 1996 and brought him back in 1997 with a new face – and a six-pack – played by Adam Rickitt.
-Now, you don’t often think of Manchester as being so warm that people frequently walk around semi-naked, but that didn’t stop the new Nick Tilsley from shedding his clothes, and rapidly acquiring a rabid fanbase in the process.
+Now, Manchester is rarely so warm that people frequently walk around semi-naked, but that didn’t stop the new Nick Tilsley from shedding his clothes, and rapidly acquiring a rabid fanbase in the process.
 Adam Rickitt has more recently shown his acting credentials playing Kyle Kelly in Hollyoaks, so it’s somewhat unfair that nearly all of the hysteria in the ’90s was solely down to his looks.

 Indeed, lying at the heart of what makes I Breathe Again such a delight is that it could so easily have been a tongue-in-cheek pastiche of clichéd pop elements, but never once does the track sound glib.
-Of course, it’s unashamedly calculated to appeal to Adam Rickitt’s core fanbase (girls and gays), but it does so with very credible effort.
+Of course, it’s unashamedly calculated to appeal to Adam Rickitt’s core fanbase (girls and gays), but does so with very credible effort.

 Nowhere was the marketing strategy for I Breathe Again more evident than the music video, which made no qualms about shamelessly using Adam Rickitt’s most famous asset: his body.
 While there is an admirable attempt to craft a subversive narrative that documents (and almost celebrates) the calculated manufacturing of a new pop star, what it meant in real terms was simply how naked could Adam Rickitt be and for how long.
 Cue the iconic sequence of shots featuring him in a glass tank, in the middle of a laboratory completely nude (nothing explicit, obviously).
 At the same time, the staff go nonchalantly about their business.